cianeastwood/egfr/README.md

 ## 3.1 Data preprocessing
 The data is preprocessed in the `data/loader.py` file.
 The main choices were:
-- **Features to use**: We chose to use fingerprints and pretrained features, both extracted from the SMILES string, and discard additional dataset features like molecular weight, number of hydrogen bond donors/acceptors, etc. This was mainly because we were not familiar with these features, and some initial test indicated that they were not that helpful.
+- **Features to use**: We chose to use fingerprints and pretrained features, both extracted from the SMILES string, and discard additional dataset features like molecular weight, number of hydrogen bond donors/acceptors, etc. This was mainly because we were not familiar with these features, and some initial tests indicated that they were not that helpful.
 However, with more thought and preprocessing, these features may be helpful (section 5.1 below).
 - **Consistent train-test split**: We save the indices of the train-test split to ensure that the same split is used for all models and runs.
 This is important to ensure that the models are comparable, and that the test set is not used for model selection or hyperparameter tuning.
 - **Save/load features**: We save both fingerprint and pretrained features to disk after preprocessing, to avoid recomputing them for each model.
 This is particularly important for the pretrained features, which can take a long time to compute (e.g., ChemBERTa).